Neosstr1/tkinter-examples-test-1/README.md

 This repository contains Python files with examples using the Tkinter library.
 The project is still a work in progress and not yet fully complete.

+Folder Hierarchy:
+  *tk-zero = For initail starting point in the project for leaning
+    main widget

+  *Tkinter examples = Main folder includes the countinuing the tk-zero

+  *README.md = General information about project

 This is a test project as you understand from the name.It doesn't mean anything in its current state.
 Even for me.

-Maybe it would growth and would be a good scale tutorial repository when it went some step.